Xtys/DSI3-323232/DSI3-push/project_2/README.md

 - Kaggle Submission
 - Conclusions

+###  Background
+We are a group of real estate analysts.
+Our project, would consist the Ames housing data to create a regression model that can predict the property price and provide suitable insights to management and potential buyers of the organization's real estate.

 ### Problem Statement

-### Who we are?
-A group of real estate analysts in Iowa that works for a private real estate institution

-### The real problem
+**What our plan are**

+There are many variables that can determine how much a home can be priced at.

+Using the Ames dataset, we want to determine which variables is affecting home saleprices the most and produce accurate saleprice predictions.

+**What type of models will we be looking at?**

+We will be focusing on supervised machine learning models.
+Linear, Lasso and Ridge Regression are areas we will be exploring.

+**How will success be concluded?**

+Our main focus is optimising 𝑅2 and RMSE for the different models.
+Our aim is to create a model that significantly outperforms the baseline model which we've identified.

+**Is this the scope of the project appropriate?
+Who are our important stakeholders and why is this important to investigate?**

+With our procedure mention above, models we have would provide insights for potential home-buyers, housing owners and our origanization stakeholders.
-As real estate analysts in Iowa, we are responsible for managing our organization's real estate holdings.

-We are tasked with understanding real estate market trends and to minimize current and future real estate holding risks.
+As real estate analysts in Iowa, we are responsible for managing our private real estate organization's real estate holdings.Thus, we are tasked with understanding real estate market trends and to minimize current and future real estate holding risks.

-We will be conducting data analysis on the Iowa real estate market and determine which are the factors that affects property prices.

-The purpose of this analysis is to better understand a property price and provide suitable insights to management and potential buyers of the organization's real estate.
+---

 This studies is on what feature is most correlated to saleprice for the house in Iowa.
 ---